T.L. Morrisey

 Canadian Cottage Garden, 15 March 2025

-It's 10 C this morning, 15 March 2025; spring is here and winter has come to end.
+It's 10 C this morning, 15 March 2025; spring is here and winter has come to an end.
 This was a winter we are happy to see the end of, very cold, a lot of snow, and hard on all of us.
 Right now the garden doesn’t look like much, it's still winter, it's still covered with snow, but soon it will be green and full of flowers, birds will be at the bird bath, life will return to life.

 Thursday, July 25, 2024